LabSynthE/RobotStrike/README.md

          <li>Continue this pattern of closing the app and reopening the robot for as long as you want the robot to sit in its strike position</li>
   </ol>

+ <h1>Stencils</h1>
+ <p>The file <b>stencils.zip</b> includes the Illustrator native (.ai) files and the exported .DXF files that xtine used to cut the strike slogan phrases from cheap poster board from the Dollar Store.</p>

+ <p>x used the typeface Roboto, of course!
+It's a <a href="https://fonts.google.com/specimen/Roboto" alt="roboto">google font.</a></p>

+ <p>We would have used our laser cutter but it was broken at the time, so instead x used an old <a href="https://www.silhouettecameo.com/" alt="Silhouette main page">Silhouette Cameo</a> (the Cricket from around 2017).
+It worked well, the letters were easily removed from the posterboard.
+If you are using one of these, import the DXF files to the Silhouette Studio app then send it off to cut.
+Our settings were blade: 2, depth: 8, speed 5.
+Your settings may differ depending on your machine and the paper you use.</p>

+  <p>We used sidewalk spray chalk for kids that we picked up at Target.</p>

+ <p>You are welcome to re-use these stencil files or make your own.
+If you do the latter, please upload them here!
+We want to make lots of strikes on campuses everywhere to raise awareness about the dangers of these inaccessibly-designed street creatures.</p>